DDLund/Web-Scraping-with-Beautiful-Soup/README.md

 This code allows a user to create an excel doc with a list of websites, in this instance, a seris of webpages on a law firm's website, and scrape it using a python package called beautiful soup.
-It saves the scraped information in a docx file, maintining the formatting (heading 1,2,3, numbered and unnumbered lists, etc.) In a webpage's HTML, there are various elements that are irrelevant to migrating the content,such as banner and foot elements.
+It saves the scraped information in a docx file, maintining the formatting (heading 1,2,3, numbered and unnumbered lists, etc.) In a webpage's HTML, there are various elements that are irrelevant to migrating the content, such as banner and foot elements.
 This webscraping code has a simple version that scrapes all content and transferes it to a docx file,and a more advanced algorithm that looks for relevant elements that have the marks of "content", and only scraped those elements.
 The docx file becomes a sort of organized repository for the site content, allowing the content to be migrated to the new site with greater ease.
 When the content is copied, each website wil be